sagnik-p/Arduino_Alarm_Clock/README.md

 This repo contains the files needed to make an alarm clock with arduino (nano)

+IN SHORT : Clone this repo onto your computer, complete wiring, import libraries as zip, upload code, enjoy:)

 You will need the following modules:
 1. Arduino board (obviously)
 2. LCD Module 16*2